mkrychtalek/PowerOptionsInstaller/README.md

 For more details, DM me on Discord - https://bit.ly/MakoPogDiscord (MakoPog#2505)

 Browsers are for some weird reason blocking the file.
 Remember, I will __NEVER__ upload viruses.
-These warnings are ofter and are called as "False positives".
+These warnings are called as "False positives".
 If you experience this, please follow the steps listed down below.

 __Edge__